opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 ### 3.5 Security Framework

-The OGSP Core Specification defines the foundational requirements for security, with detailed implementation guidance provided in the Security Specification.
+The OGP Core Specification defines the foundational requirements for security, with detailed implementation guidance provided in the Security Specification.

 **Security Domains**: